 Crabtree Falls is arguably the most beautiful set of waterfalls in Virginia.
 Billed as the tallest waterfalls east of the Mississippi, Crabtree Falls is a must-see for anyone who lives in the mid-Atlantic region.

 Arrive at the top of the falls just 1.1 miles from the parking area and cross over a wooden bridge to an overlook.
 From here you can’t see Crabtree Falls below as it falls away, but there is still a nice view of the valley floor and the Blue Ridge Mountains.
 Don’t be tempted to climb over the stone wall onto the uppermost portion of the falls.
 The rocks are covered with very slippery algae.

 Explore Park, located adjacent to the Blue Ridge Parkway, is a 1,100-acre preserve, situated along the Roanoke River Gorge, offering both IMBA-certified mountain bike trails and access to hundreds of miles of the Blue Ridge Parkway.
-Mountain bike trail options (6+) ranging from 0.5 miles to 10+ miles.
+Mountain bike trail options (6+) ranging from 0.5 miles to 10+ miles, and includes a beginner bike skills area.
 Many of the trails are loop trails, and are easy to moderately difficult.

 A classic Virginia 5.2 mile round trip (out and back) hike at the Peaks of Otter.
 Flat Top is a lovely trail full of wonderful views, large rock formations, and flora that changes with each turn, including huge oak, poplar, hickory, and beech trees, mountain laurel, rhododendron, and an assortment of wildflowers.